abhi0395/qsoabsfind/docs/index.rst

 qsoabsfind's documentation
 ===========================

-`qsoabsfind` is a Python module designed to detect absorbers with doublet properties in SDSS/DESI quasar spectra.
-This tool identifies potential absorbers using a convolution-based adaptive S/N approach, applies Gaussian fitting and extensive checks to reject false positives, and computes equivalent widths (EWs) of the lines using a simple double Gaussian.
+``qsoabsfind`` is a Python module designed to detect absorbers with doublet properties in **SDSS** and **DESI** quasar spectra.
+It identifies potential absorption systems using a convolution-based, adaptive signal-to-noise approach, followed by Gaussian fitting and a series of rigorous checks to eliminate false positives.
+The module also calculates rest-frame equivalent widths (EWs), FWHM and line centers using a double-Gaussian model.

-Currently, the package only works for **MgII 2796,2803** and **CIV 1548,1550** doublets.
+Currently, the package supports only **Mg II (2796, 2803 Å)** and **C IV (1548, 1550 Å)** doublets.

 Features
 --------

-- Convolution-based adaptive S/N approach for detecting doublet absorbers in low-resolution QSO spectra.
+- **Adaptive S/N convolution**: Detects doublet absorbers in low-resolution quasar spectra using a convolution-based, adaptive signal-to-noise method.
-- A rigorous selection criterion to select the best absorber candidates.
+- **Rigorous selection criteria**: Identifies the best absorber candidates based on physically motivated thresholds and doublet properties.
-- Gaussian fitting for accurately measuring absorber properties (such as EW, line widths, and centers).
+- **Gaussian profile fitting**: Accurately models absorption lines to extract parameters like equivalent width, FWHM, and central wavelength.
-- Instrumental-resolution correction to the width of detected absorbers.
+- **Instrumental correction**: Corrects measured line widths for instrumental resolution to infer intrinsic properties.
-- Parallel processing using `multiprocessing` for efficient computation on a large number of spectra.
+- **Parallel processing**: Supports efficient computation across large datasets using Python's ``multiprocessing`` module.

 .. toctree::
    :maxdepth: 1